chinmaygarg13/Polls_for_NearbyDevices/README.md

 Future Work
 -----------

-At present, you can only send one question at a time and also only MCQ type questions.
-I plan to add a QUIZ mode, where you can send multiple questions with `EditText` type of answers.
+* At present, you can only send the MCQ type questions in the poll mode, and, EditText type questions in the quiz mode.
+* You cannot download the responses for future reference.